How the scam works:

 How to avoid:

-The police, nor the Department of Public Safety will ever call drivers about their red light tickets, so don’t fall for it.
+In the first scenario the police (nor the Department of Public Safety) will ever call drivers about their red light tickets, so don’t fall for it.
 Needless to say, the victims who are falling the most for this scam are the ones that actually ran the red light recently and might expect a fine.
 Make sure you drive carefully and stop at the lights.
+In the second variation, ignore the email and delete it.

 Make your friends and family aware of this scam by sharing it, using the buttons provided.